• Skip to main content

 Brush it out every night

 For starters, beard brushes exfoliate the skin beneath the beard, lifting dead skin cells and preventing peeling.
 Brushing your beard at the end of each day will also keep it healthy and manageable over time.
-This helps spread the skin’s natural oils, which would otherwise pool at the bottom of the shaft, and nourish the bottom of each hair.
+Grow a Beard for the First Time This helps spread the skin’s natural oils, which would otherwise pool at the bottom of the shaft, and nourish the bottom of each hair.
 Breakage, frizzing, and split ends are all prevented by this oil distribution.
 (After a shower, this is a fantastic opportunity to add a few drops of beard oil as a boost.)

 It’s time to make your foundation your own once it’s grown out—this might take months.
 One of our favorites is to shave the mustache’s bridge between the chin and the mustache, effectively marooning the mustache.
 Alternatively, trim back the beard to reveal a larger mustache.
 You have a lot of choices, and it’s your right as a beard grower to show them off.